Diffuse supernova neutrinos at underground laboratories: Perspectives: what can be learned and how?

-An example of exotic absorption is the possibility of depletion of the \df\ due to a high rate of neutrino-antineutrino annihilation in the cosmological relic neutrino background, mediated by new light gauge bosons \cite{Goldberg:2005yw}.
+Exotic absorption effects could be caused by a high rate of neutrino-antineutrino annihilation in the cosmological relic neutrino background, mediated by new light gauge bosons \cite{Goldberg:2005yw}, or by resonant \n-dark matter scattering \cite{Farzan:2014gza}.

-About non-propagation (between source and detector) effects, it has been shown that resonant spin flavor conversion influences the expected event rates \cite{Volpe:2007qx}.
+About non-propagation (between source and detector) effects, it has been shown that resonant spin flavor conversion inside the star influences the expected event rates \cite{Volpe:2007qx}.
 It has also been observed that the \df\ could in principle provide a test of dark energy, complementary to astrophysical measurements \cite{Hall:2006br}.

 Besides affecting the \df, physics beyond the Standard Model could also mimic it under certain circumstances.
-These could be the annihilation or decay of light dark matter into \ns\ of energy comparable to the \df\ (see e.g. \textcite{PalomaresRuiz:2007eu,PalomaresRuiz:2007ry}).
+These could be the annihilation or decay of light dark matter into \ns\ of energy comparable to the \df\ (see e.g. \cite{PalomaresRuiz:2007eu,PalomaresRuiz:2007ry,Bernal:2012qh}).
 A flux similar to the \df\ could be made of solar antineutrinos, if their production is enhanced by resonant spin-flavor conversion \cite{Raffelt:2009mm}.
 Ultimately, when detectors reach the precision phase, it will be possible to distinguish the \df\ from other, non-supernova fluxes, on the basis of spectral and/or directional information.
 For the first detection phase, however, it is likely that a complete disambiguation might not be possible, so that a first detection of a diffuse flux will have multiple interpretations.